d3/d3/docs/d3-axis.md

 The axis component renders human-readable reference marks for position [scales](./d3-scale.md).
 It works with most scale types, including linear, log, band, and time scales as shown above.

-Calling the axis component on a [selection](./d3-selection.md) of SVG containers (usually a single *g* element) populates the axes.
+Calling the axis component on a [selection](./d3-selection.md) of SVG containers (usually a single G element) populates the axes.
 Axes are rendered at the origin.
 To change the position of the axis with respect to the chart, specify a [transform attribute](http://www.w3.org/TR/SVG/coords.html#TransformAttribute) on the containing element.

 ```js
 const gx = svg.append("g")